-Royal Liverpool Golf Club, known affectionately as ‘Hoylake’ by locals and members after the town it is situated in, will host another eagerly anticipated Open Championship in 2023.
+Royal Liverpool Golf Club, known affectionately as ‘Hoylake’ by locals and members after the town it is situated in, hosted it’s 12th Open Championship in 2023.
 The list of Open winners at Royal Liverpool is not long, due to it being off the rota from 1967 to 2006, but it is very impressive.

 Winners of the Claret Jug here include the greatest golfers from every generation – Harold Hilton (amateur), JH Taylor, Walter Hagen, Bobby Jones’ (amateur) second leg of his 1930 Grand Slam, Peter Thomson, Roberto De Vincenzo, Tiger Woods, and Rory McIlroy.